who909/Honeypot/README.md

 **Summary:** Briefly in your own words, what does dionaea do?

-Dinoaera made my VM be expose to the internet.
-A NMAP scan restlted in displaying numerous ports being open and vulnerable.
-The purpuse is attrach malware so it can be anyslsya.
+VM was exposed to internet due to Dinoaera's actions Many ports were discovered to be open and exploitable by an NMAP scan.
+The goal is to get hackers to provide malware for analysis.

 <img src="dionaea-honeypot.gif">